mviereck/x11docker/README.md

 # Security
- - Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
+ Main purpose of x11docker is to run dockered GUI applications while preserving container isolation.
- - Core concept is.
+ Core concept is:
    - Run a second X server to avoid X security leaks
-   - Create container user similar to host user (no root in container)
+   - Create container user similar to host user -> no root in container
-   - Reduce container privileges to bare minimum (docker run option `--cap-drop=all`)
+   - Reduce container privileges to bare minimum (docker run option `--cap-drop=ALL`)

- - Avoiding X security leaks is done using an additional X server separate from X on host display :0.
+Avoiding X security leaks is done using an additional X server separate from X on host display :0.
 (Most solutions in the web to run dockered GUI applications allow access to host X server, thus breaking container isolation and allowing access to host X resources like keylogging with `xinput test`).
- - Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
+Authentication is done with MIT-MAGIC-COOKIE, stored separate from file `~/.Xauthority`.
 Container and new X server don't know cookies from host X server on display :0.
 (Except less secure option `--hostdisplay`)

  - Some options can degrade or break container isolation.
 Look at security info dialog to see the differences.

 ![x11docker-gui security screenshot](/../screenshots/x11docker-security.png?raw=true)